Scientific: Dyckia species

 Form & Character: Small, clumping, rossetting, refined, delicate, subtle yet dangerous!

-Growth Habit: Densely branched, clumping from 3 to 24 inches tall with equal to greater spread.
+Growth Habit: Evergreen perennial, densely branched, clumping from 3- to 24-inches tall with equal to greater spread.

 Temperature: Tolerant of heat, generally freeze intolerant though some species can tolerate low temperatures down to 15oF.

-Light: Partial sun in Phoenix.
-Eastern morning sun best.
-Avoid western exposures with reflected light.
+Light: Partial sun in Phoenix with eastern morning sun best.
+Avoid any western exposures with reflected light.

 Soil: Use a very porous, coarse well-drained substrate containing small coarse gravel and pumice if growing in a container, otherwise if in soil heavily amend with pumice and sand.
 Avoid organic matter soil and/or substrate amendments.

 Watering: Water infrequently allowing substrate or soil to dry inbetween waterings.

 Pruning: None except to remove spent flower stalks in mid-summer.